netgroup-polito/VPNaaS/README.md

 Docs for the exporter are available [here](https://github.com/kumina/openvpn_exporter).

-This chart also contains some minor tweaks that are used to make it compatible with the exporter, such as adding the `status-version 2` option in the OpenVPN configuration file.
+This chart also contains some additional modifications:
+* `status-version 2` option is added in the OpenVPN configuration file for compatibility with the exporter.
+* An option to set ip forwarding in the container is added.
+If the option is set, the deployment spawns an initContainer in privileged mode that runs the proper commands on initialization.
+* The default ports are changed, to avoid using port 443 which is often already in use.
+All of these options can be easily changed from the [values.yaml](https://github.com/netgroup-polito/VPNaaS/blob/master/openvpn-chart/values.yaml) configuration file.

 After the chart is deployed and the pod is ready, an OpenVPN certificate for a new user can be generated.
 The certificate will allow a user to connect to the VPN using any OpenVPN client available.
+The certificate contains information such as client configuration options, the IP of the VPN gateway and the client's private key and X.509 certificates.

 Certificates can be generated using the following commands: